 Hello, and thank you for showing enough interest in my life that you actually clicked on a link entitled “About me”.

-I am a lecturer in the Department of Mechanical and Aerospace Engineering at Monash University in Melbourne, Australia.
+I am a Senior Lecturer in the Department of Mechanical and Aerospace Engineering at Monash University in Melbourne, Australia.
 As part of my duties here at Monash, I work in the Laboratory for Turbulence Research in Aerospace and Combustion (LTRAC), conducting research on compressible and multi-phase fluid flow.

 I obtained my undergraduate degrees in Mechanical & Aerospace from Monash University in 2005, including one year of study at the University of Queensland.
 Upon completion of my undergraduate degree I immediately enrolled in a PhD at Monash University, under the supervision of Prof’s Damon Honnery & Julio Soria.
 I delayed the start of my PhD for six months however, to work with Dr. Nigel Smith at the Defence Science & Technology Organization, performing numerical modelling of scramjet engines.

 My PhD was a mix of technique development and fundamental fluid physics, focusing on supersonic jet flows (jets of gas moving faster than the speed of sound).
 I was fortunate enough to be in a laboratory, and working with supervisors, with an absolute wealth of knowledge in the field of optical diagnostics.
 Even with access to all this expertise, the PhD was hard going; the kind of measurements I was trying to perform are notoriously difficult.